KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 Imagine a scenario where you have 20 minutes long RSpec test suite and you would like to split it across 2 parallel CI nodes.
 In the perfect case, you should run half of RSpec tests on the first CI node and the second half on the second CI node.
 In result, your test suite would run only 10 minutes.

-## But where is the potential risk of the concurrent problem?
+## But where is the potential risk of the concurrency problem?

 On the Knapsack Pro API side, there is test file queue generated for your CI build.
 Each CI node periodically requests the Knapsack Pro API via knapsack_pro gem for test files that should be executed next.
 Thanks to that each CI node will finish tests at the same time.

 <img src="/images/blog/posts/auto-balancing-7-hours-tests-between-100-parallel-jobs-on-ci-buildkite-example/queue_mode.jpg" style="width:150px;"/>

-When both CI nodes start work at the same time to execute your test suite then the knapsack_pro gem does a request to Knapsack Pro API to get the first list of test files that should be executed on the particular CI node.
+When both CI nodes start work at the same time to execute your test suite then the knapsack_pro gem does a request to Knapsack Pro API to get the list of test files that should be executed on the particular CI node.
 The first request coming to the Knapsack Pro API is responsible for creating a test file work queue.

-Take a look how code responsible for creating the list looks like:
+Take a look how code responsible for creating the queue looks like:

 {% highlight ruby %}
 def test_files